 After-tax returns are calculated using the historical highest federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold fund shares through tax-deferred arrangements such as 401(k) plans or IRAs.
 After-tax returns are shown only for the Investor Class shares.
-After-tax returns for other share classes will vary.
+After-tax returns for the other share classes will vary.

-The benchmark is an unmanaged index that has no operating costs and is included in each table for performance comparison.
+The benchmarks are unmanaged indices that have no operating costs and are included in the table for performance comparison.